NTNU-Cybernetics-Subjects/TTK22-ROS/README.md

 ## Projects structure

-- *assignment_ws* - Cotains all the ros pacakges that are handed in the subject.
+- **assignment_ws** - Cotains all the ros pacakges that are handed in the subject.
-- practise_Ws - Contains all the code for the different practise tasks in the subject.
+- **practise_ws** - Contains all the code for the different practise tasks in the subject.